Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal.
-Proper hydration can aid digestion and help control glucose levels.
+Drink water before and during your meal.
+Proper hydration can aid in digestion and help modulate blood sugar spikes.

 Monitor Meal Timing